swatidantu/robocomp-blog-web/gsoc/2021/posts/alejandro_fernandez/post04.md

-# Setting the environment for LearnBlock and first steps to build the model
+# Setting the environment for LearnBlock and first steps to build the component

 _9 July, 2021_